NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 ## When this guidance applies

-We ask for this guidance to be followed for any method that:
+This guidance should be followed for any method that:

 - supports a published research paper, data product or report
 - may reasonably be reused (for replication, validation or adaptation)
 - may need to be reviewed or audited in the future

-In short, if your method supports a publication or could be reused, it should be available in a public repository with comprehensive metadata and archived for long term access.
+In short, if your method supports a publication or could be reused, it should be available in a public repository with basic metadata and archived for long term access.

 ## What's in it for you

 Publishing your method openly with comprehensive metadata helps ensure that your work can be trusted, reused and cited.
 Following this guidance provides you with several concrete benefits:

+- **Greater impact within UKCEH and beyond**.
+Standardised metadata, tags and licensing make your method easier for colleagues and collaborators to find and reuse.
+- **Clear credit for your contributions**.
+Including structured and machine-readable metadata means others can cite your method correctly, ensuring your work is fully recognised.
 - **Improved reproducibility and transparency**.
 Clear documentation and versioned releases make your work easier to validate, reuse and audit in the future.
 - **Better long-term preservation**.
 Archiving your method with a DOI ensures it remains accessible beyond the lifetime of a project or repository.
-- **Clear credit for your contributions**.
-Including structured and machine-readable metadata means others can cite your method correctly, ensuring your work is fully recognised.
-- **Greater visibility within UKCEH and beyond**.
-Standardised metadata, tags and licensing make your method easier for colleagues and collaborators to find and reuse.

 ## Method publication: step-by-step guide